-- Preview Email Newsletter

 Friends of Dyke Marsh Warn Fish and Wildlife Service Against Weakening ESA Blanket Protections (10)

 WASHINGTON, Jan.
 7 -- The Friends of Dyke Marsh (FODM) have expressed serious concerns about proposed changes to the "blanket (4)d rules" of the Endangered Species Act (ESA) in a public comment letter submitted to the U.S. Fish and Wildlife Service.
 The organization emphasizes that the current protections for threatened species should remain intact rather than being diminished, as these blanket rule protections are vital for the timely safeguarding of vulnerable species.
-FODM argues that the ex more ST

 Friends Of The San Juans Urges U.S. Agencies To Retain Strong Protections Under ESA (10)

 WASHINGTON, Jan.
 7 -- Friends of the San Juans, a nonprofit organization dedicated to environmental preservation, has submitted a public comment letter to the U.S. Fish and Wildlife Service and the National Marine Fisheries Service regarding proposed revisions to the Endangered Species Act (ESA).
 The organization, based in Friday Harbor, Washington, is known for its commitment to protecting the San Juan Islands and the Salish Sea through policy, law, education, and science.
-In the letter, Frien more ST

 Fulcrum Foundation Submits Comments to Treasury on Federal Scholarship Tax Credit (10)

 WASHINGTON, Jan.
 7 -- The Fulcrum Foundation has filed a public comment letter to the U.S. Department of the Treasury and the Internal Revenue Service.
 The organization's comments respond to Notice 2025-70 concerning the Federal Scholarship Tax Credit (FSTC) and offer essential insights as the agency forms regulations for this legislation.
-Since its establishment in 2002, the Fulcrum Foundation has focused on enhancing the vitality and sustainability of 74 pre-K-12 Catholic schools across weste more ST

 FutureEd Advocates for Stronger Oversight of Federal Tax Credit Scholarship Program (10)

 WASHINGTON, Jan.
 7 -- FutureEd, a nonpartisan research center based at Georgetown University's McCourt School of Public Policy, has submitted a public comment letter to the U.S. Department of the Treasury urging enhanced oversight for the federal tax-credit scholarship program outlined in Section 25F of the Internal Revenue Code.
-The organization emphasizes the importance of implementing regulatory frameworks to ensure the efficient and equitable use of taxpayer funds in funding educational oppo more ST
+The organization emphasizes the importance of implementing regulatory frameworks to ensure the efficient and equitable use of taxpayer funds in funding educational opportunities.

 Georgetown Law Center Raise Alarm Over Proposed Biometric Data Collection Rule (10)

 WASHINGTON, Jan.
 8 -- The Georgetown Law Center on Privacy & Technology has submitted a public comment letter to the U.S. Department of Homeland Security (DHS) regarding its proposed rule on the collection and use of biometric data by U.S. Citizenship and Immigration Services (USCIS).
-The organization, along with various partners, expressed serious concerns about the implications of the rule, which would significantly expand the categories of individuals and types of biometric data collected by more ST
+The organization, along with various partners, expressed serious concerns about the implications of the rule, which would significantly expand the categories of individuals and types of biometric data collected by DHS.

 Georgia GOAL Scholarship Program Issues Comments on Federal Tax Credit Guidelines (10)